Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Trade with Punk at Fire Club to get a Meowth Lv14!_

-Trade a Flareon Lv28 for his Meowth Lv14.
-It can be found in Legends packs, catalog #B15.
+Flareon Lv28
+> Pack: Legends | Card Album: B15

 ***